-To see what is on now and what is coming up, see the website here.
+To see what is on now and what is coming up, see their Facebook page here.

 This is another of the free things to do in Port Augusta – and you may even end up with a free meal too.
 The Upper Spencer Gulf waters around Port Augusta are well sheltered.
 Combine this with mangroves and swamps, and this is a particularly good location for year round fishing.
 At various times anglers can catch garfish, whiting, tommy ruff, kingfish and snapper, just to name a few.
 Within Port Augusta you can through out a line from The Wharf or the Westside Jetty.
 There are also numerous nearby locations just out side of Port Augusta that provide great fishing.
 Ask in town during your visit to see if any of the locals will offer up their favourite secret spot!